 Instagram’s public brand guidelines are less extensive and focus on visual assets — namely, brand icons and screenshots.
 It goes over when to use their signature symbols such as the glyph or IGTV icons, as well as how to display Instagram profiles.

 Google Brand Element Guidelines demonstrate how to treat the company’s logo, product names, icons, and colors with clear illustrations.
 Each point comes with precisely defined do’s and don’ts that won’t leave any user confused about the style guides.
 The “Evolving the Google Identity” manual presents Google’s brand identity elements in further detail.

 A brand style guide is a documented collection of brand guidelines that help to sustain a congruous identity for the company.
 It becomes more challenging to ensure brand consistency when you have multiple people or teams developing and employing brand assets.

-Your guidelines revolve around the most prominent brand elements such as mission statement, logo, brand voice, color palette, imagery, etc. And having a brand style guide ensures these elements work cohesively to project the brand’s true essence in an organized and consistent manner.
+Your guidelines revolve around the most prominent brand elements such as the mission statement, logo, brand voice, color palette, imagery, etc. And having a brand style guide ensures these elements work cohesively to project the brand’s true essence in an organized and consistent manner.